Former Weinstein assistant slams ‘morally lacking’ gag order

-LONDON (AP) — Harvey Weinstein’s former British assistant says a gag order she had to sign when she left his film company was “morally lacking in every way.”
+LONDON (AP) — Harvey Weinstein’s former British assistant said Wednesday that a gag order she had to sign when she left his film company was “morally lacking in every way” and failed to stop the movie producer’s harassment and abuse of women.

-Zelda Perkins quit in 1998 along with a colleague who accused the movie mogul of trying to rape her.
+Zelda Perkins quit Weinstein’s firm Miramax in 1998 along with a colleague who accused the movie mogul of trying to rape her.
 Each received a 125,000-pound ($177,000) settlement and signed a non-disclosure agreement.

-Perkins told a committee of British lawmakers on Wednesday that she felt “defrauded” by the agreement, which contained clauses intended to stop Weinstein from sexually harassing or abusing staff.
+Perkins told a committee of British lawmakers that she felt “defrauded” by the agreement, which contained clauses intended to stop Weinstein from sexually harassing or abusing staff.

 The agreement committed Weinstein to attend therapy and required the company to act if he made any more payouts over alleged wrongdoing.
+Perkins said she has no evidence that these actions were carried out.

 Most Read Business Stories